Features

 Status Ultra Lounge is closed after the City of Denver declared the nightclub at 1822 Blake Street a “public nuisance.”

-The news came after a string of incidents since Status opened on New Year’s Eve 2022 in the space that was previously occupied by the gay nightclub Sir, which opened in January 2022 and closed that April.
+Status opened on New Year’s Eve 2022 in the space that was previously occupied by the gay nightclub Sir, which opened in January 2022 and closed three months later.
 Before that, the building housed Vesta, an upscale restaurant that closed in 2020 after 23 years in business.
 Status owners Jessie Mack, Gabriel Lindsay and Neelin Shead had once run Onyx Ultra Lounge, which was also closed by the City of Denver, citing shootings at the establishment.

-The most recent notice for Status is referring to an August 14 incident when a Denver police officer “observed a vehicle with several males standing around it parked in one of the parking spots in the rear of Status Ultra Lounge (the ‘Club’),” according to the department’s report.
+The nuisance declaration comes after a string of complaints about the club.
+The most recent notice refers to an August 14 incident when a Denver police officer “observed a vehicle with several males standing around it parked in one of the parking spots in the rear of Status Ultra Lounge (the ‘Club’),” according to the department’s report.

 “While observing the vehicle, the officer heard a single gunshot,” the report says.
 “The officer gave commands to prevent the group of males from leaving the area.
 Some of the males fled into the Club through a rear door.
 The males opened the door by inputting a code to unlock the door.
 Once other officers arrived, additional commands were given for the males inside the Club to exit; those commands were ignored.”